onedesign/onelogger/README.md

 }
 ```

-Then run `composer install`.
-Go to the Craft Control Panel to install and configure.
+Then run `composer install` or `composer update` if you already have.
+Go to the Craft Control Panel to install.

-You'll probably also want to add the resuling directory, `craft/plugins/onelogger`, to your .gitignore:
+You'll probably also want to add the resuling directory, `craft/plugins/onelogger`, to your .gitignore.

 ### Manually